TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 Here are some key findings about the analysis :

-- Analyzed purchasing pattern of 9000+ Customers of Supermarket.
+- Analyzed purchasing pattern of 9000+ customers of supermarket.

-- More than 15% of the products sold were Snacks.
+- More than 15% of the products sold were snacks.

-- More than 32% of the sales were occurred in West Region of the Supermarket.
+- More than 32% of the sales were occurred in west region of the supermarket.

-- Health Drinks and Soft Drinks are the most profitable category in Beverages.
+- Health and Soft drinks are the most profitable category in beverages.

-- November was the most profitable month contributing about 15% of the Total Annual Profits.
+- November was the most profitable month contributing about 15% of the total annual profits.

 <div align='left'>